Marketing Tools For B2B Business Owners

 The majority of the small B2B business owners I work with often struggle with their marketing efforts.
 Not only because they can’t afford large lumps of money in advertising but also because they don’t know where to start.
 In a smaller enterprise, it is down to a few people to cover all the functions of the business.
-And regardless of how talented and smart they are, they can’t be excellent in each and every department.
+And regardless of how talented and smart they are, they can’t be excellent in every department.

-With no dedicated marketing department in a small company, somebody needs to invest the time to educate themselves about the marketing channels and tools out there because being good at marketing often times means being able to survive.
+With no dedicated marketing department in a small company, somebody needs to invest the time to educate themselves about the marketing channels and tools out there because being good at marketing oftentimes means being able to survive.
 Today when virtually almost every company has a web page and is on social media, it is no longer about existing on Google but how you use the options that are there to communicate your value to potential clients.

 Define your target market

 Everything starts with your client.
 I can’t stress enough how important it is to know who your current and past clients are and who you are targeting.
-You need to get that crystal clear in your mind because whatever efforts you make, whatever marketing tools you use, wherever you seek for clients, will depend on the profile of your targeted customer.
-Think about the clients you already have, what industries they are in, what do they do.
-You need to understand this in order to know where to find and how to approach more people like the clients you have now and had in the past.
+You need to get that crystal clear in your mind because whatever efforts you make, whatever marketing tools you use, and wherever you seek clients, will depend on the profile of your targeted customer.
+Think about the clients you already have, what industries they are in, and what they do.
+You need to understand this to know where to find and how to approach more people like the clients you have now and had in the past.

 Put a marketing plan in place

 There are various ways to go with your marketing strategy.
 As you can imagine, what is suitable, will very much depend on the business you are in and again – the clients you are targeting.
 However, if you are an entrepreneur or a small company offering B2B services, don’t stress about the fact that you might not be in a position to spend a lot on your marketing.
-There are many options which are inexpensive or even free.
+Many options are inexpensive or even free.
 What is important is that you are consistent across the tools you use and that there is a plan in place.

 Social Media